 5. You feel a lack of connection with your therapist

 If you don’t believe that your therapist supports you and is on your side, it is time to consider other options.
 Your counselor should feel like a trusted ally, one with whom you enjoy speaking.
 If--instead of looking forward to sessions--you feel as though therapy is a chore to check off your weekly list, it’s not a good sign.
 Your lack of connection could be due to personality differences, or a different cultural viewpoint that may be difficult to bridge.
 Whatever the reason for a failure to connect, you will be unlikely to make good progress toward your mental health goals.
-If Christian faith is an important consideration when evaluating your connection with a mental health provider, consider online therapy through Faithful Counseling.
-All of their licensed, accredited counselors are also practicing Christians.

-6. Your therapist breaks privacy protocols
+6. Your therapist breaks trust protocols

 7. Your therapist brings up their own personal stories